GDPR: what are the different roles and responsibilities according to the GDPR?

 Controller

-• For example: you are an FWO PhD fellow and together with the supervisor, who is a professor at Ghent University, you determine the objectives of your research.
+• you are an FWO PhD fellow and together with the supervisor, who is a professor at Ghent University, you determine the objectives of your research.
 Although your research is funded by the FWO, Ghent University is the controller.
 The FWO is merely a funder.

-Although Ghent University acts as the controller for most of the research with personal data that is done at Ghent University, this is a shared responsibility with you and the other researchers involved.
-Researchers are responsible within their own research projects to thoroughly consider the privacy aspects and to comply with the legal obligations of the GDPR and the Generic Code of Conduct for the processing of personal data and confidential information at Ghent University.
+Although Ghent University acts as the controller for most research with personal data that happens at Ghent University, data protection is a shared responsibility between you and the other researchers involved.
+Researchers are responsible within their own research projects to thoroughly consider the privacy aspects and to comply with the legal obligations of the GDPR and the Generic Code ofConduct for the processing of personal data and confidential information atGhent University.

 Joint controllers

-• For example: Ghent University and Ghent University Hospital are joint controllers for research on UZ Gent patients, including personal data, human body material (MLM), imaging, surveys, etc. and their use by a principal investigator affiliated with UGent, and research projects with volunteers at UZ Gent services, e.g. D.R.U.G., CEVAC, Outpatient services, by a principal investigator affiliated with UGent.
-If there is another university, hospital, research institute or partner involved in the research (besides Ghent University and/or Ghent University Hospital), Ghent University and/or Ghent University Hospital will be acting as a joint controller together with this other party, or as a processor or sub processor on behalf of this other party (see below).
+• If there is another university, hospital, research institute or partner involved in the research (besides Ghent University and/or Ghent University Hospital), Ghent University and/or Ghent University Hospital will be acting as a joint controller together with this other party, or as a processor or sub processor on behalf of this other party (see below).

 Processor

-Finally, an institution, organisation or researcher can also act as a processor.
+Finally, an institution/ organisation or researcher can also act as a processor.
 In this case, the institution, organisation or a researcher processes personal data on behalf of another organisation.

 It is important to set down all arrangements between the controller(s) and the processor(s) or between processors and sub-processors in an agreement.
 You can contact the legal support office of TechTransfer for this.